-Given that the Europeans had better weapons, one of the defence strategies employed by African societies was guerrilla warfare.
+Given that the Europeans had more and lighter weapons which they could operate more quickly, one of the defence strategies employed by African societies was guerrilla warfare.
 This proved a very effective strategy, occupying European troops for years.
 However, these tactics were not broadly applied, as most local economies could not afford this kind of warfare: feeding and supporting a full-time army was often beyond their economic means.
 Moreover, the guerrilla tactics could even ruin their economic capacity.
-For example, Samori (ruling the Madinke empire in western Africa) employed scorched earth tactics.
+For example, Samori (ruling the Madinke empire in western Africa), shown in Figure 3, employed scorched earth tactics.
 While very effective in slowing the advance of the French, these tactics also destroyed the region's agricultural resources.
-This put at risk the empire's ability to feed and support its own communities and army.
+This put at risk the Madinke empire's ability to feed and support its own communities and army.

 In other areas, African societies exploited local rivalries and used the European presence to their own advantage.
-When the British tried to establish influence over the Buganda Kingdom and the surrounding areas, the Buganda elite used the British assistance to strengthen its own position.
-During the early 1890s, the Buganda elite offered both military and political assistance to the British in the subjugation of surrounding and rival kingdoms such as the Toro, the Bunyoro and the Ankole.
+When the British tried to establish influence over the Buganda Kingdom (in present day Uganda) and the surrounding areas, the Buganda elite used the British assistance to strengthen its own position.
+During the early 1890s, the Buganda elite offered both military and political assistance to the British in the subjugation of surrounding and rival kingdoms such as the Toro, the Bunyoro and the Ankole (all in present-day Uganda).
 In return, they received a favoured status within the protectorate.